Whatever Happened To The Cast Of Life Goes On?

 "Diva" is a label Patti LuPone has often received, to which she replied, "Let me say I was trained at Juilliard.
 I have a very high standard.
 I expect everybody around me to work equally as hard."
 For over 50 years, LuPone has worked really hard as a star of stage and screen, with two Tonys (1980's "Evita" and 2008's "Gypsy") and Grammys to her credit.

-Chris Burke (Charles Corky Thatcher)
+Chris Burke (Charles 'Corky' Thatcher)

-When Chris Burke saw an actor with Down's syndrome (Jason Kingsley) on an episode of "The Fall Guy," he was inspired to reach the same heights, became pen pals with him, and later Kinglsey's mother recommended Burke to writer/producer Michael Braverman, who cast him in the failed 1987 ABC pilot "Desperate."
+When Chris Burke saw an actor with Down's syndrome (Jason Kingsley) on an episode of "The Fall Guy," he was inspired to reach the same heights, became pen pals with him, and later Kinglsey's mother recommended Burke to writer-producer Michael Braverman who cast him in the failed 1987 ABC pilot "Desperate."

 Braverman recalled that the network "fell in love with" Burke, and tailored the role of Charles "Corky" Thatcher on "Life Goes On" for him.
 He became the first person with Down syndrome to star on primetime TV, and was later honored with a Golden Globe nomination for his work.
 Burke described Corky to Ability Magazine as "the one who never gives up.
 I never gave up.
 He faces obstacles and he couldn't always reach his goals.
 But he tries to reach his dreams.
 Corky is an ordinary person who does extraordinary things.
 He is a true inspiration, but he doesn't know that he's an inspiration."

-Kellie Martin (Becky Thatcher)
+Kellie Martin (Becca Thatcher)

-(Fun fact: Mayim Bialik was offered the role but turned it down)
+(Fun fact: Mayim Bialik was offered the role but turned it down.)

 Monique Lanier (Paige Thatcher 1989-1990)

-Outside of returning to Hollywood for episodes of "Life with Roger," "Family Matters," and "Baywatch Nights," Lanier has kept true to her word and roots and been involved in productions closer to home in Utah.
+Outside of returning to Hollywood for episodes of "Life with Roger," "Family Matters," and "Baywatch Nights," Lanier kept true to her word and been involved in productions closer to home in Utah.
 There she acted in several movies, including "It Was Him or Us," alongside Ann Jillian, Richard Grieco and Wil Wheaton.
 She also provided voice overs for local video game makers Access Software.
 A stroke in 2000 kept her from working outside the home, but she has occasionally acted since, also releasing two albums and performing live (her daughter Julian Moon is a singer too).

 Tracey Needham (Paige Thatcher 1990-1993)